ZoeyBaker/zoeybaker/README.md

 - 👋 Hi, I’m @zoeybaker
 - 👀 I’m interested in ...
-Cyber Security, gaming, coding
+Software Development, gaming, coding
 - 🌱 I’m currently learning ...
 C#
 - 💞️ I’m looking to collaborate on ...
-Game Development, Unity Engine, Cyber Security
+Software Development
 - 📫 How to reach me ...

 <!---